 \section{Results}

 In this section we present the results obtained by fitting the data samples presented in Sect.~\ref{sec:data} with the two theoretical models described in Sect.~\ref{sec:theory}.
 We start off with a comparison between the performance of these models in Sect.~\ref{sec:eulerian_vs_lagrangian}, and leave to later sections a more detailed description of the model selection carried out for the \gls{eft} model in terms of scale cuts and bias relations.
-For compactness, we will dub this model simply as EFT model.
+For compactness, we call this model simply the EFT model.